hoshi101/CHIKin-wARa/README.md

 About this Program

-The example of C programming about Employee Management & Food Ordering System (Star this project around 2021 but upload to git again because I forgot my old gits T-T )
+The example of C programming about Employee Management & Food Ordering System \n (Star this project around 2021 but upload to git again because I forgot my old gits T-T )